zachgee/Green_Team/README.md

 ### Deliverable 2

 Topics complete:
-    - Energy Summary and all sections complete.
+- Energy Summary and all sections complete : Screens and database base connections will be fully functional including filter to refresh the views.
-    - Green Development and all sections complete.
+- Green Development and all sections complete : Screens and database base connections will be fully functional including filter to refresh the views.

 *Date : January 30th*

 ### Deliverable 3

 Topics complete:
-    - Review and additional adjustments
+    - Review and additional adjustments " Adjut animations or database connection for filter (issues/bug review).
-    - Official deploy
+    - Official deployment using streamlit library.
+    - Document with conclusion and result analysis from the Energy dataset.

 *Date : February 2nd*